Last updated : Friday, 28 June 2024

 Empal

 Empal is an amateur football league in Indonesia.
 It was founded in 2017 and is currently the largest amateur football league in the country.
-The league has over 100 teams competing in various divisions.
+The league has over 100 teams and is divided into several divisions.

 History